kecenr/kecenr/README.md

--Hello, I am @kecenr.
+- Hello, I am @kecenr.
 If you don't know how to pronounce that you can just call me Kit.
--I’m interested in Java game development.
+- I’m interested in Java game development.
 - I'm currently learning Java.
 - My blog is thisiskitsblog.blogspot.com